Lab 8 min read

-[Super Fast 15 Minutes] Build an MCP Server on an MCP Server!
-The Development Story of the "Do That Thing Nicely" App
+[Lightning Fast 15 Minutes] Building an MCP Server on an MCP Server!
+The Development Story of "The App That'll Sort Things Out Nicely"

 A miracle born from the despair of an LT cancellation.
 A record of the ultimate vibe coding experience realized with Claude Desktop and Claude Code.

-A Dramatic Upset from Despair
+A Dramatic Comeback from Despair

 const randomElements = {